dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 FunLang is a rather small functional programming language.
 Its design is mostly inspired by Haskell.
 It is statically and explicitly typed.
-The type system of FunLang is based on System F. One can say that FunLang is quite similar to MIL in many cases.
-In addition to the pure polymorphic lambda calculus FunLang incorporates `do`-notation similar to the one found in Haskell and has a couple of built-in monads.
+The type system of FunLang is based on System F. In addition to the pure polymorphic lambda calculus FunLang incorporates `do`-notation similar to the one found in Haskell and has a couple of built-in monads.
 It also adds a minimal exception handling.

+One can say that FunLang is quite similar to MIL in many ways.
+The main motivation behind designing FunLang as one of the languages for MIL evaluation is to be able to explore a compilation of a modern statically typed functional language.
+Despite the many similarities to MIL, as we will see, the MIL code produced for FunLang programs looks rather different from the programs' source code.
+In addition to the semantics similar to the one of MIL, FunLang offers cleaner syntax, since it is a user facing language, rather than an intermediate representation.
+One of the main semantic differences is implicit effects which are present in FunLang programs, as we will see in this chapter.

 ## FunLang by example